vettloffah/odoo-await/README.md

-# odoo-client
+# odoo-await

 Node.js client library for [Odoo](https://www.odoo.com/) ERP using modern JS with async-await.
 Utilizes the XML-RPC API methods.

 # Contributing
 Happy to merge all useful features and bug fixes.
-Just push a feature branch and a initiate a pull request.
+Just push a feature branch and initiate a pull request.

 Things that aren't currently included that should be: